therayvoice/ray-serve/README.md

 7. `.serveJSON(object, /node)`: This method shows the provided object at the given node.
 For example, `192.168.1.109:4040/node`.
 The node name always begins with a "/" (forward slash).
 The order of arguments dosen't affect the method thanks to the `ray-taken` library.

-8. `.serveFile(fileName, fileDirectory/, /node)`: This methods sends the provided file from the given directory (relative to the __dirname) to the assigned /node.
-The order of the arguments dosen't affect the method thanks to the `ray-taken` library.
-The /node name always begins with "/".
-The dirName/ always ends with "/".
-The file name must not have any "/".
+8. `.serveFile(/node, fileName)`: This methods sends the provided file from the given directory (relative to the __dirname) to the assigned /node.

 9. `.listen(callback)`: This method is used to listen at the configured port, and the provided callback is called.
 If no callback is given then a default callback is executed which just logs the hostanme and port.